 Who is eligible?

-In the first phase, the Green City Accord is open to any city located in the European Union, whatever their size and whatever the status of their environmental performance.
 Cities in European Economic Area countries and in Switzerland will be able to join in the second phase.
 Other cities in the wider European region may be eligible to join at a later stage.

-There are only two steps to join:
+There are only two steps to become a signatory:

 - The Accord is presented to the municipal council (or equivalent decision-making body).